Alan Ford Runs a Lap of Honour

 Its creators are the Italians Luciano Secchi – Bunker and Roberto Raviola – Magnus who worked together from 1969 to 1975.
 This exhibition hence comprises the comic book pages from their joint creative era.
 A Yugoslavian translation of the comic by Nenad Brixy came to life already in 1970 and Branko Gradišnik translated it to Slovene only in 1993.
 Alan Ford is not just a comic book, it is an institution.
 Its influence in former common country of Yugoslavia is immense.

-162 original comic book pages are thus on view.
+162 original comic book pages were thus on view on Ljubljana's Exhibition.
 Up until now, the biggest exhibition with 30 original pages took place in 2017 in Rome.
-With this currently “world’s biggest exhibition” we wish to attest the deep-rootedness of Alan Ford in our cultural region and to properly honour, with an accompanying catalogue, the 50th anniversary of our faithful companion.
+With this “world’s biggest exhibition” we wish to attest the deep-rootedness of Alan Ford in our cultural region and to properly honour, with an accompanying catalogue, the 50th anniversary of our faithful companion.

 150 pages, paperback, A4 format Texts in Slovenian, Italian and Croatian